How Long Does It Take to Learn Python? Hours by Goal

 Can I really become productive in Python in 3 months?

-How do I know if I'm making reasonable progress?
+How do I know if I am making reasonable progress?

 What if I fall off for a month?